-The first time you successfully log into the Docker Support Site, you will be prompted to allow the Docker Support Site to access the profile information from your Docker ID.
+The first time you successfully log into the Docker Support Site, you may be prompted to allow the Docker Support Site to access the profile information from your Docker ID.
 Click Authorize to continue.

 If there are any issues authenticating you to the Docker Support Site you will automatically be redirected to the Account Support Form which can be used to request access and ensure your Docker ID is associated with the appropriate support entitled account.
 Include your name, email address, and the account which has technical support entitlements.

 Viewing Cases and Entitlements

 After successful login, you will see all open cases you've created so far (if any).
 If you don't see any cases and you know you've created them, or you just want to refresh the list, you can hit the "recycle/refresh" button (next to the "New Case" button) to refresh the case list.

 There are two views available from this page: Cases and Entitlements.

 By default, you will see the Cases view.
 From the pull-down menu above the list of cases, you have the following sort options:

 - All Cases — All cases for you or your organization (if this latter feature has been enabled for your team).
 This includes closed cases.